madmis/kuna-bot/README.md

 This is php bot with simple strategy to trade bitcoin on the https://kuna.io/ exchange.

+**Warning!!!** Use this bot at your own risk.
+Don't use this bot if you don't understand how it's working or you will lose your money.

+Please look into bot [source code](https://github.com/madmis/kuna-bot/blob/master/app/src/Bot/SimpleBot.php) to understand how it's working

 ## Table Of Contents

 - [Installation](#installation)